addianto/dotfiles/windows/configurations/README.md

 # WinGet Configuration

-This directory contains the WinGet Configuration file for setting up my Windows machine.
+This directory has a WinGet Configuration file used to set up software packages on a Windows machine.

 ## Required DSC Modules